 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 OSA occurs when the patient’s throat muscles relax during sleep, causing the tongue to fall back into the airway.
 This creates an obstruction that completely blocks the airway, preventing the patient from breathing altogether.

-During an OSA episode, the brain perceives that you’re not getting enough oxygen and it jolts you back awake so you can start breathing again.
+Throughout the night, your brain perceives that you’re not getting enough oxygen and it jolts you back awake so you can start breathing again.
 Sleep apnea sufferers commonly wake up several times throughout the night without even remembering it.
 Sleep apnea robs you of your stamina by preventing you from getting into a deep, relaxing sleep.

-The other, less common form of the sleep disorder is called central sleep apnea (CSA).
-With CSA, the stoppage of breathing isn’t caused by an obstruction in the airway.
+The other, less common form of sleep disorder is called central sleep apnea (CSA).
+With CSA, your breathing isn’t interrupted due to an obstruction in the airway.
 Instead, CSA episodes occur when your brain doesn’t properly signal the muscles that control your breathing.

-Are sleep apnea & snoring the same thing?
+Are sleep apnea and snoring the same thing?